 We entered into an employment agreement with Archie C. Black, our Chief Executive Officer.
 The initial term of the agreement expired on December 31, 2009, but the agreement automatically renews for additional one-year terms unless terminated by us or Mr. Black.
-This agreement renewed for an additional year on January 1, 2014.
+This agreement renewed for an additional year on January 1, 2016.
 Pursuant to the agreement, Mr. Black's base salary is reviewed annually by our compensation committee and may be maintained or increased, but not decreased, in the compensation committee's discretion.
-Mr. Black's employment agreement requires him not disclose our confidential information or disparage us or our officers or employees at any time during the term of the agreement or thereafter.
+Mr. Black's employment agreement requires him not disclose our confidential information or disparage us, our officers or our employees at any time during the term of the agreement or thereafter.

-We entered into confidentiality and non-competition agreements with our named executive officers other than Mr. Black.
-These agreements require the executives to not disclose our confidential information at any time.
+In February 2016, we entered into employment agreements with our named executive officers other than Mr. Black.
+The at-will agreements continue in effect until the executive officer's employment is terminated.
+We previously entered into confidentiality and non-competition agreements with our named executive officers other than Mr. Black.
+These agreements require the executives not disclose our confidential information at any time.
 The agreements also require the executives not to compete with us or solicit our employees to engage in other employment during the term of the executive's employment with us and for one year thereafter.
 We entered into a confidentiality agreement, but not a non-competition agreement, with Mr. Black.

-The employment and confidentiality and non-competition agreements with our named executive officers address various termination of employment scenarios.
+The employment agreements with our named executive officers address various termination of employment scenarios.
 No severance payments are made to executives who are terminated for cause.
 The terms of potential payments under these agreements upon a termination of employment are summarized below under "- Potential Payments Upon Termination or Change-in-Control."